e-apostolidis/PGL-SUM/README.md

 ## License
 <div align="justify">
-Copyright (c) 2021, Evlampios Apostolidis, Georgios Mpalaouras, Vasileios Mezaris, Ioannis Patras / CERTH-ITI.
+Copyright (c) 2021, Evlampios Apostolidis, Georgios Balaouras, Vasileios Mezaris, Ioannis Patras / CERTH-ITI.
 All rights reserved.
 This code is provided for academic, non-commercial use only.
 Redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met:

 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation provided with the distribution.